microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const neutralFillStrongRestDelta: import("@microsoft/fast-foundation").CSSDesignToken<number>;

+// Warning: (ae-forgotten-export) The symbol "SwatchFamilyResolver" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "neutralFillToggle_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal @deprecated (undocumented)